Rules and Tasks

 Man covered in notes.

 I’m a stickler for structure.
-I feel I’m at my best when I have responsibilities and expectations to follow.
-Rules and tasks provide the framework that I crave.
+I feel submissives can be their best when they have responsibilities and expectations to follow.
+Rules and tasks provide the framework that I use to guide and teach them in the ways I desire.
 So let’s discuss what they are and why I feel they are important.

 What are rules?